hudson2-plugins/jobcreator-tool/README.md

    pipeline, active group and active job respectivaly. if not specified an inherited value is expected
 *  inherit (Optional): Contains a list list of groups to inherit values from processed in the order given
 *  Include (Optional): List of jobs to include
-*  Exclude (Optional): List of jobs to exclude.The exlude takes precedence over include.However the handling of include/eclude happen on every step in the inheritance chain so if a parent has excluded a job a child can re-include it.
+*  Exclude (Optional): List of jobs to exclude.The exclude takes precedence over include.However the handling of include/exclude happen on every step in the inheritance chain so if a parent has excluded a job a child can re-include it.
 *  Propertyset (Optional): list of properties defined for this group.
 If job attribute is not present properties are applied to all jobs, otherwise only to the job specified.
-*  Propagation (Optional): how the property propergates to upstream/downstream jobs (See "Advanced usage")
+*  Propagation (Optional): how the property propagates to upstream/downstream jobs (See "Advanced usage")
 *  Merge (Optional): How properties are merged during propagation (See "Advanced usage")